 - SOWK 301, SOWK 302, SOWK 303, SOWK 320

 View more information on the Social and Community Work programme website

 Course Co-ordinators: Susan Wason and Louie Claasen

 - Paper Structure

-- Students are placed with social service agencies for either a 50-day or 60-day placement.
+Students are placed with social service agencies for a 50-day placement.

 - Teaching Arrangements